So you’ve built an amazing mobile app. That’s great!

 - Let Google Ads collect enough data, so set a daily campaign budget that’s at least 10 times your target CPA.

-- Add engaging videos that vary in length between 10 to 30 seconds.
-Include videos in different aspect ratios, like portrait, landscape and square for the different ways people hold their devices.
+- Video: Add engaging videos that vary in length between 10 to 30 seconds.
+Include videos in different aspect ratios, like portrait, landscape, and square to qualify across more ad channels and account for the different ways people hold their devices.

 Use our Ad strength indicator to evaluate whether your App campaign assets are sufficiently diverse to drive the best performance.
 Also, be sure to regularly monitor your asset performance based on the ratings in your asset report and replace low-performing assets with new ones.